CompuTec/computec-docs/docs/ksef/administrator-guide/installation/plugin-installation.md

 :::info[Note]

-You don’t need to manage dependencies manually.
-During the installation, the system automatically:
+You do not need to manage dependencies for the **CompuTec KSeF** plugin manually.
+During installation, **CompuTec AppEngine** automatically:

-- installs all required plugins
+- Installs any required plugins and components.
-- ensures compatible versions are used
+- Selects compatible versions.
-- includes any missing components
+- Adds any missing dependencies.

-This allows you to continue with the setup without additional configuration steps.
+No additional dependency configuration is required.
 :::

 ## After installation

-After successful installation:
+After you successfully install and activate the **CompuTec KSeF** plugin:

-- the plugin appears in the **Downloaded** tab
+- The plugin appears on the **Downloaded** tab.
-- it is assigned to the selected **Company**
+- The plugin is assigned to the selected **SAP Business One** company.
-- it is active on the selected **CompuTec AppEngine Instance**
+- The plugin is active on the selected **CompuTec AppEngine** instance.
-- the plugin is available in the **CompuTec AppEngine Launchpad**
+- **CompuTec KSeF** is available from the **CompuTec AppEngine Launchpad**.

 :::info[Note]

-To learn about new features or changes, refer to the plugin’s [release notes](http://learn.computec.one/docs/appengine/plugins-user-guide/overview#available-plugins).
+For information about new **CompuTec KSeF** features, improvements, fixes, and other changes, see the [CompuTec KSeF Release Notes](http://learn.computec.one/docs/ksef/releases/release-notes).

 :::